 As part of the B-P Build Alternatives, BIO-IAMF#1 through BIO-IAMF#3, BIO-IAMF#5 through BIO-IAMF#12, and HYD-IAMF#1 and HYD-IAMF#2 would be incorporated to avoid and/or minimize impacts on biological and aquatic resources from project construction, as applicable and discussed in Section 3.7.4.2.
 The Authority would incorporate these IAMFs to reduce and minimize impacts by designating a project biologist and species-specific and general biological monitors during construction (BIO-IAMF#1).
 In addition, the Authority would develop and implement a BRMP to identify special-status species to be avoided during construction (BIO-IAMF#5).
-The BRMP would be a compilation of the biological resources avoidance and minimization measures applicable to the project section and other project environmental plans. such as the RPP and WCP.
+The BRMP would be a compilation of the biological resources avoidance and minimization measures applicable to the project section and other project environmental plans, such as the RPP and WCP.
 Requirements have also been incorporated that would require the Authority to delineate ESAs or environmentally restricted areas on final construction plans and in the field using measures such as flagging or fencing.
 Under all of the B-P Build Alternatives, the Authority would require construction crews to attend WEAP training and certify that they understand the regulatory agency requirements and procedures necessary to protect biological resources (BIO-IAMF#3).
 This would avoid some (but not all) direct impacts on special-status wildlife species because it would establish that contractors must be aware of and avoid affecting special-status wildlife species occurrences during construction.
 Removal and disturbance of potential habitat in temporary impact areas and for the placement of permanent infrastructure from construction of the B-P Build Alternatives would directly affect special-status wildlife species as listed and discussed above.
 HYD-IAMF#1 and HYD-IAMF#2 would also be implemented.
 HYD-IAMF#1 addresses stormwater management and requires that a plan for management and treatment be prepared prior to construction.
 HYD-IAMF#2 requires preparation of a flood protection plan prior to construction.

 The design characteristics of the B-P Build Alternatives include effective IAMFs to identify special-status wildlife species (including amphibians, reptiles, insects, birds, and mammals) habitat and delineate ESAs, or environmentally restricted areas, on final construction plans and in the field.
-These measures would reduce, but not avoid, impacts on special-status wildlife species and habitat.
-Based on the CEQA thresholds identified in Section 3.7.4.7, the impact under CEQA to special-status wildlife species and habitat would be potentially significant under any of the B-P Build Alternatives.
-This determination is because habitat removal, degradation, or modification resulting from ground disturbance during construction and potential wildlife disturbances/losses from construction activities; noise and vibration activities that could cause roost abandonment; and disruption of normal life cycle behaviors could cause a substantial adverse effect on special-status wildlife species and habitat.
+These measures would reduce, but not avoid, impacts on special-status wildlife species and nesting and foraging habitat for special-status birds.
+Based on the CEQA thresholds identified in Section 3.7.4.7, the impact under CEQA to special-status wildlife species would be potentially significant under any of the B-P Build Alternatives.
+This determination is because of habitat removal, degradation, or modification resulting from ground disturbance during construction and potential wildlife disturbances/losses from construction activities, noise and vibration activities that could cause roost abandonment, and disruption of normal life cycle behaviors which would cause a substantial adverse effect on special-status wildlife species.

-To address permanent and temporary removal or disturbance of vegetation for the placement of permanent infrastructure, and/or for construction access, effective mitigation measures have been identified in Section 3.7.7 to reduce impacts on special-status wildlife species and habitat to a less than significant level by avoidance, protection, or restoration methods.
+Therefore, effective mitigation measures have been identified in Section 3.7.7 to reduce impacts on special-status wildlife species to a less than significant level by avoidance, protection, or restoration methods.
 These measures include the following: